ibm-ecm/ibm-content-navigator-samples/icn-dojo-nls/README.md

 14. Rebuild and redeploy the ICN web application.
 15. Restart the ICN application server.
-16. Delete browser cache..
+16. Delete browser cache.
-17. Configuration ICN client to use browser language setting.
+17. Configure ICN client to use browser language setting.

 ## Additional references